 \begin{lemma}[{\cite[Borkar and Meyn theorem]{borkar2000ode}}] Suppose that~\cref{assumption:1} holds.
 Then, the following statements hold true: \begin{enumerate} \item For any initial $\theta_0\in {\mathbb R}^n$, $\sup_{k\ge 0} \|\theta_k\|_2<\infty$ with probability one.

-\item In addition, $\theta_k\to\theta_\infty$ as $k\to\infty$ with probability one. \end{enumerate} \end{lemma} The Borkar and Meyn theorem states that under~\cref{assumption:1}, the stochastic process $(\theta_k)_{k=0}^\infty$ generated by~\eqref{eq:general-stochastic-recursion} is bounded and converges to $\theta_\infty$ almost surely.
+\item In addition, $\theta_k\to\theta_\infty$ as $k\to\infty$ with probability one. \end{enumerate} \end{lemma} Borkar and Meyn theorem states that under~\cref{assumption:1}, the stochastic process $(\theta_k)_{k=0}^\infty$ generated by~\eqref{eq:general-stochastic-recursion} is bounded and converges to $\theta_\infty$ with probability one.
 It will be used to prove convergence of various algorithms throughout the paper.